 The Sqitch community warmly invites your participation.
 We welcome discussion and contributions from anyone and everyone, at every level of knowledge and skill.
 In the interest of fostering an open and welcoming environment, all members of the community must abide by the Sqitch Community Code of Conduct.

 Got questions or comments for the Sqitch community?
-The best place to send them is the Sqitch Users mail list.
-Subscribe by sending a message to firstname.lastname@example.org.
-Thereafter, send inquiries and notes to the list address, email@example.com.
+Send them to the Sqitch Users mail list.
+Subscribe by sending a message to email@example.com.
+Thereafter, send inquiries and notes to the list address, firstname.lastname@example.org.

 This low-volume list is also the best place to follow along with community news, general discussion, and to learn tips and techniques, as well as opportunities to contribute to the project.
 Browse the list archives to find out what you’ve missed so far, or to see if a question has already been answered.